YashKumar275/threat-intelligence-dashboard/README.md

 ```

 ### 3️⃣ Configure MongoDB
+If you're using MongoDB Atlas, make sure to update the MongoDB connection URI in the following files:

+1. backend/utils/db.py

+2. scripts/ingest_data.py

-In backend/utils/db.py, update the MongoClient line if using MongoDB Atlas:
+Replace the existing MongoClient line with your own MongoDB Atlas URI:

 ```python
 client = MongoClient("your-mongodb-atlas-uri")